 Michael Pinckney is a cookie-making machine.
 He makes six flavors of cookies in his Pinckney Cookie Cafe, including these awesome dark chocolate oatmeal cookies.
 He uses flour from Washington’s own Shepherd’s Grain, and with the exception of his oatmeal raisin cookies, chocolate is the number one ingredient in all of his cookies.
 Avoiding gluten?
 He’s got gluten-free versions of his cookies, too.
 Wanna bake them fresh at home?
 He even offers cookie dough that you can take and bake yourself.

 Seattle Pops has two great new pops loaded with local flavor today at your Madrona Farmers Market: Blackberry Ginger, featuring organic blackberries from Hayton Farms, and Cherry Chocolate Chunk, featuring Bing cherries from Martin Family Orchard and dark chocolate from Seattle’s own Theo Chocolate.
 Just in time for the return of the sun and summer warmth!

 Remember, there is plenty more to tantalize your taste buds today at your Madrona Farmers Market.
 For a fuller accounting, see What’s Fresh Now!

-And please remember to bring your own bags today, and every Friday, as Seattle’s single-use plastic bag ban is now in effect.
-Also, please take note of our new green composting and blue recycling waste receptacles throughout your Madrona Farmers Market, and please make an effort to use them correctly.
+Please remember to bring your own bags today, and please take note of our new green composting and blue recycling waste receptacles throughout your Madrona Farmers Market, and please make an effort to use them correctly.
 Each container has what’s okay to put in it pictured right on the lid.
 Please do not put the wrong materials in, because that drives up the cost of recycling and composting, and it can result in the entire container being sent instead to a landfill.
 Your understanding and cooperation are appreciated.